Jenna Persons-Mulicka

-Jenna Persons-Mulicka (born February 18, 1983) is an American attorney and politician serving as a member of the Florida House of Representatives from the 78th district.
-She assumed office on November 3, 2020.
+Jenna Persons-Mulicka (born February 18, 1983) is an American attorney and politician who has served as the Lee County Supervisor of Elections since 2026.
+She previously served as a member of the Florida House of Representatives from the 78th district from 2020 to 2026, when she resigned after being appointed Supervisor of Elections by Governor Ron DeSantis.

 Early life and education

 Persons-Mulicka was born in Naples, Florida and raised in Fort Myers, where she graduated from Fort Myers Senior High School.
-She earned a Bachelor of Arts degree in journalism and another in government from Evangel University, followed by a Juris Doctor from the George Washington University Law School.
+She earned a Bachelor of Arts degree in journalism and another in government from Evangel University in Springfield, Missouri, followed by a Juris Doctor from the George Washington University Law School.

 Career

 Since 2012, Persons-Mulicka has been an attorney and partner Strayhorn & Persons, where she specializes in business law, real estate, planning, and zoning.
 She was elected to the Florida House of Representatives in November 2020.
+She resigned in May, 2026, after being appointed as Lee County Supervisor of Elections.